nashville-software-school/client-side-mastery/projects/tier-3/glassdale/chapters/GLASSDALE_CRIMINAL_FACILITIES.md

 Be aware that this is all highly abstract code that will push your ability to visualize the data flow to **the extreme**!!

 You are going to pattern match how to write code for a many-to-many relationship for quite a while.
-Doing this from scratch requires a neural rewiring that takes much longer than your time here at NSS.
+Doing this from scratch requires a neural rewiring that takes much longer than your time here at NewForce.

 ```js
 export const Criminal = (criminalObject, facilities) => {